 The groups normally last for about 2 and a half hours and run once a week.
 You could let us know that you would usually be available most weeks, once a fortnight or less frequently, perhaps once a month.

 We are going to be starting groups soon for people who share similar interests.
 If you have any particular interests or hobbies you might be exactly who we are looking for.

 We have clubs that meet at Waverley Hall on a Monday and a Wednesday night from 6.15pm to 8.15pm.
 We could really do with some new volunteers for these clubs.
 Volunteering at them is pretty similar to volunteering at the day centres but the Wednesday club night always ends with a disco.

 Waverley Hall and Branches are two of our day centres.
 18 to 40 people attend each day and they have a wide range of abilities.
 Sometimes people stay at the centre to take part in the activities they have chosen.
 Examples are making cards, painting, using the computers, drumming, tai chi, dance and drama.
 At other times they go out with staff for trips to museums and parks, to go swimming, horse riding and to any other places they have chosen.

-If you wanted to come for a one off performance, maybe to sing or play guitar, that would be great.
-You normally wouldn’t need all the checks and training other volunteers need because we could be sure we could supervise you whilst you were there.
+If you wanted to come for a one-off performance, maybe to sing or play the guitar, that would be great.
+You normally wouldn’t need all the checks and training other volunteers need because we will supervise you whilst you were there.